Monotone and Conservative Policy Iteration Beyond the Tabular Case: RELATED WORK

-The earliest use of dynamic programming with FA can be traced to Samuel’s checkers program \citep{samuel1959some,samuel1967some}, which selected moves via multistage lookahead while evaluating positions with a value function expressed as a linear combination of handcrafted features.
-Since then, different attempts have been made to extend PI to the FA setting, which can be categorized and summarized as follows: \begin{enumerate}[leftmargin=*] \item \textbf{Policy Iteration with Approximate Evaluation.} A large body of work is based on changing only the policy evaluation step, leaving the greedy policy update unchanged.
-During evaluation, these methods typically take one of three paths: (i) minimize mean-squared projection error, as in TD(1) \cite{tsitsiklis1996analysis}; (ii) solve for the projected Bellman fixed point, as in LSPI and TD($\lambda$) \cite{lagoudakis2003least,tsitsiklis1996analysis}; or (iii) minimize the Bellman residual, as in Fitted Q-Iteration, DQN, and AMPI-Q \cite{ernst2005tree,dqn,ampi}.
-However, to paraphrase \citet{bertsekas2011approximate}, ``these methods assume that a more accurate value approximation will yield a better policy---a reasonable but by no means self-evident hypothesis.''
-These methods are often known to diverge, oscillate between worse policies, or exhibit unreliability in learning good policies, leading to weak performance bounds \cite{bertsekas2011approximate,patterson2024empirical,gopalan2022does,young2020understanding}.
-An approach that can address these concerns under a greedy actor has remained elusive thus far.
+\textbf{PI with Approximate Evaluation.} A large body of work modifies only the policy-evaluation step, while leaving the greedy policy update unchanged.
+These methods typically follow one of four approaches: (i) minimizing the mean-squared projection error, as in TD(1) \citep{tsitsiklis1996analysis}; (ii) solving the projected Bellman fixed-point equation, as in LSPI and TD($\lambda$) \citep{lagoudakis2003least,tsitsiklis1996analysis}; (iii) minimizing the Bellman residual error, e.g., \citep{scherrer2010should}; or (iv) minimizing the Bellman backup error, as in Fitted Q-Iteration and AMPI-Q \citep{ernst2005tree,dqn,ampi}.
+However, to paraphrase \citet{bertsekas2011approximate}, these methods presume that a more accurate value approximation should yield a better policy---a plausible but far from self-evident assumption.
+In practice, they diverge, oscillate among worse policies, or otherwise behave unreliably \citep{bertsekas2011approximate,patterson2024empirical,gopalan2025does,young2020understanding}.
+A theoretically sound resolution of these issues has remained elusive so far.

-\item \textbf{Policy Iteration with Cautious Actor.} A complementary research line has focused on making policy updates cautious either by (i) bounding the KL divergence between successive policies or (ii) forming a convex mixture between the current and the full greedy policies.
-This idea dates back to Conservative PI (CPI) \cite{kakade2002approximately} and underpins several influential algorithms, including TRPO \cite{trpo}, PPO \cite{schulman2017proximal}, and Safe PI (SPI) \cite{metelli2021safe}. \cite[Remark~3]{metelli2021safe} shows that such cautious updates can yield strong per-step improvement bounds.
-However, these guarantees presuppose access to accurate value estimates for \emph{every} state–action pair---an assumption that cannot be met in realistic FA settings.
-Also, deep RL approaches built on cautious policy updates---such as TRPO and PPO---are notoriously sample-inefficient since they rely exclusively on on-policy data.
+\textbf{PI with Conservative Policy Updates.} A complementary line of work makes policy updates cautious, either by constraining the KL divergence between successive policies or by interpolating between the current policy and a greedy one.
+This idea goes back to conservative PI \citep{kakade2002approximately} and is further developed in safe PI \citep{metelli2021safe}; it is also reflected in influential methods such as TRPO \citep{trpo} and PPO \citep{schulman2017proximal}.
+Such cautious updates can yield strong per-step improvement bounds \citep[Remark~3]{metelli2021safe}, and empirically they often learn more conservatively yet attain better terminal policies \citep[Figures~9,~13]{metelli2021safe}.
+However, their theory relies on accurate value estimates for essentially every state--action pair, an assumption that breaks down under FA.